Installation

 pip install assimpcy

-You will need:
+For that you will need:

 • Cmake 3

-• Microsoft Visual Studio 2017+ for Windows or Gcc for Linux and Mac (Clang might work too).
+• Microsoft Visual Studio 2017+ for Windows, or Gcc for Linux and Mac (Clang might work too).

 1. Download AssimpCy from: